-- 5. Dispense RD into a well in one of the practice plates by doing the following: - a.
-Place your elbow on the table to steady your pipette hand.
-If needed, also use your other hand to support your pipette hand.
+- 5. Dispense RD into a well in one of the practice plates by doing the following:

-b.
+- b.
 Lower the pipette tip until it is under the buffer but just above the well.

 LAB TECHNIQUE: Be careful not to place your pipette tip into the well or you might puncture the gel, which will make the well unusable.